 Lastly, Vadah Olcott Bickford was born in Norwalk, Ohio but lived in Hollywood, California for most of her life.
 Bickford’s musical journey began at the age of nine.
 She was one of the last pupils of Manuel Ferrer.
 She began teaching music at the age of fifteen, and became a member of State Music Teachers’ Association.
 She performed as a soloist all over the state of California.
 In 1914 she met Myron Bickford, and married him the following year.

 Bickford was the first to perform Giuliani’s 3rd Concerto with string quartet in the U.S. Furthermore, she authored a guitar method in two volumes, with a sequel and an advanced course.
 She founded the American guitar society, which is now the oldest active guitar society in North America.
-In addition, Bickford generously donated thousands of scores, correspondences, books and personal items to the International Guitar Research Archive at the Oviatt Library.
+In addition, Bickford generously donated thousands of scores, correspondences, books and personal items to the International Guitar Research Archives.
 Her contributions, influence, and legacy continue to have a large impact in the life many guitarists and guitar enthusiasts.

 Although the classical guitar community is composed primarily of men, women have demonstrated exemplary skill and dedication to the instrument.
 It is inspiring to learn about women who have thrived and excelled in a field that has been dominated by men for centuries.
 Their contributions continue to help many upcoming guitarist, professionals, and enthusiasts alike.